-The links below include all links used in posts on the main page of this blog and other links related to using plain text to store and retrieve information.
-I’ve attempted to list most of the links on the web that relate to using plain text for notetaking and writing.
-Here is a link to the Google Search I use to keep these up to date.
+The links below include many of the links used in posts on the main page of this blog and other links related to using plain text to store and retrieve information.
+Here is a link to the Google Search I use to find the links related to plain text.

 The links are placed into categories.
 Within a category, they are arranged from general to specific.